Cancer phobia

 Cancer phobia, also known as carcinophobia, is a common phobia and an anxiety disorder characterized by the chronic fear of developing cancer.
 It can manifest in tremendous feelings of sadness, fear, panic, and distress.
 In some cases, the phobia can be so extreme that it prevents the individual from living a normal life.

 Signs and symptoms

-People living with carcinophobia frequently suffer from depression.
+People living with carcinophobia frequently have depression.
 Sufferers may become reclusive and obsessive over their health.
 They may feel overwhelmed and fail to carry out their usual functions.
 The fear is associated with a lack of future planning and an overall poor quality of life.

 Causes

 Anxieties surrounding cancer are exacerbated by fears of its unpredictability and perceived “indestructibility” as well as associated fears of mortality.

 Cancer survivors are also susceptible to developing a debilitating fear of recurrence due to their previous experience with the disease.
 Half of all cancer survivors report a moderate to high fear of recurrence.

-Cancer phobia can also appear in people suffering from Hypochondria.
+Cancer phobia can also appear in people suffering from hypochondria.
 PTSD is also a common cause of the phobia.
-Anyone can have the phobia.

 Several factors can heighten the risk of developing anxiety related to cancer.
 People may be more susceptible to anxiety if they have undergone certain experiences such as: